 Students can view their account on the college website using the following links: Student Campus Connect, Log in using student ID and pin number, click drop down - student Information.
 Choose Pay/Review Account.
-Payments can be made at the Business Office Monday through Friday during the hours of 8:00 a.m. - 4:30 p.m.
+Payments can be made at the Business Office Monday through Friday during the hours of 8:00 a.m. - 4:30 p.m. or online by credit card.
 We accept cash, checks, credit cards, (American Express, Visa, MasterCard, Discover/Novus), and debit cards backed by a credit card company.
 Payments can be mailed to the following address: